A primer on optimal transport for causal inference with observational data: Using time variation for identification: difference-in-differences and parallel trends

 Finally, I want to point out that in the univariate setting, other approaches have been proposed which generalize the ``parallel trends'' assumption to allow for general heterogeneity.
-These models in general make stronger or less interpretable assumptions than monotonicity. \cite{callaway2019quantile} directly assume that the copulas between $P_{Y_C,0}$ and $P_{Y_T,0}$ as well as $P_{Y_T,0}$ and $P_{Y_T,1}^\dagger$ are identical. \cite{roth2023parallel} analyze what happens when pointwise differences between the corresponding cumulative distribution functions are equal: $F_1(x) - F_0(x) = F_1^\dagger(x) - F_0^\star(x)$ for all $x \in \mathbb{R}$. \cite{bonhomme2011recovering} restrict the heterogeneity of the model to be additively separable and assume that the pointwise differences between the corresponding logarithms of the characteristic functions are equal.
+Other approaches have been proposed that replace monotonicity with alternative assumptions on the relationship between pre- and post-treatment distributions. \cite{callaway2019quantile} directly assume that the copulas between $P_{Y_C,0}$ and $P_{Y_T,0}$ as well as $P_{Y_T,0}$ and $P_{Y_T,1}^\dagger$ are identical. \cite{roth2023parallel} analyze what happens when pointwise differences between the corresponding cumulative distribution functions are equal: $F_1(x) - F_0(x) = F_1^\dagger(x) - F_0^\star(x)$ for all $x \in \mathbb{R}$. \cite{bonhomme2011recovering} restrict the heterogeneity of the model to be additively separable and assume that the pointwise differences between the corresponding logarithms of the characteristic functions are equal.